foundersandcoders/ws-database-testing/README.md

    }
 ```

-And don't forget to add these changes:
+And don't forget to replace the existing similar code with these changes:

 ```
 if (!DB_URL) throw new Error('Enviroment variable DB_URL must be set');